Humeral Shaft Fractures

-- Hanging cast.
-This uses the weight of the arm and cast in order to keep the humerus reduced.
-It can be used to treat fractures that have shortened the humerus as well as spiral or oblique fractures.
+- Hanging cast: This uses the weight of the arm and cast in order to keep the humerus reduced.
+It can be used to treat fractures that have shortened the humerus as well as the spiral or oblique fractures.
 The patient needs to be upright at all times for this to work.
 About 95 percent of the time, this fracture is healed without difficulty.

-- Coaptation Splint.
-This uses hydrostatic pressure and traction to keep the bones in place.
+- Coaptation Splint: This uses hydrostatic pressure and traction to keep the bones in place.
 It is good for fractures that have not shortened much.
 The splint can slip and can irritate the axilla in some cases but it can be replaced with a functional brace after a week or two.

-- Valpeau dressing.
-This is often used in the elderly or in kids.
+- Valpeau dressing: This is often used in the elderly or in kids.
 It involves using a bulky dressing and keeping the arm still next to the thorax in cases where there is minimal displacement of the fracture.
 Passive range of motion can be undertaken after a week or two following the fracture and can be exchanged for a brace in one to two weeks.

-- Shoulder spica cast.
-This cast isn’t used much.
+- Shoulder spica cast: This cast isn’t used much.
 It is bulky and uncomfortable and holds the upper arm in an inconvenient position.
 The arm is held away from the body and is externally rotated when this cast is placed.

-- Functional bracing.
-This uses soft tissue compression and hydrostatic pressure to hold the fracture segments in place.
+- Functional bracing: This uses soft tissue compression and hydrostatic pressure to hold the fracture segments in place.
 It is not usually used right away but after other types of casting or splinting have been used for a couple of weeks.
 The patient is held in a shell-shaped brace that is attached using Velcro.
 The patient must be upright and it must be tightened every day.
 It can’t be used in situations where there isn’t a lot of soft tissue swelling or if the patient is unreliable and won’t keep the brace on.
 A collar and cuff are used to support the forearm but a sling might unacceptably angulate the fracture.
 It is worn for about 8 weeks or until it appears obvious that the bone has healed.

-Surgery is necessary in the following situations:
+Surgery is necessary for the following situations: